The Top Five Reasons Craft Brewers are Turning to ESOPs

 - Employee Attraction and Retention – Retention and attraction of employees is critical to creating a sustainable business.
 This is particularly relevant to a craft brewery, which many believe its people are its most important asset.
 An ESOP provides this attraction and retention mechanism by giving all eligible employees an equity interest in the brewery.
 ESOP’s are designed to reward employees who stay with the company for a long time (i.e., 10 years or longer).
 The ESOP benefit can be a powerful supplement to an employee’s overall retirement savings.

-Rocky Fiore is a Managing Director at Prairie Capital Advisors, Inc. He can be contacted at 630.413.5575 or by email: email@example.com.
+Rocky Fiore is the Chief Operating Officer and Managing Director at Prairie Capital Advisors, Inc. He can be contacted at 630.413.5575 or by email: firstname.lastname@example.org.

 by LinksLite filed under